rajendradanve/connectfour/README.md

 - Color codes taken pokemon theme color palette at [this link](https://brandpalettes.com/pokemon-color-codes/)

-- Apart from above colour white and whitesmoke colors are used.
+- Apart from the above color white and whitesmoke colors are used.

-- When all coins are filled in a particular column rgba(197, 192, 192, 0.9) colour is used to indicate not possible to enter any coin.
+- When all coins are filled in a particular column rgba(197, 192, 192, 0.9) color is used to indicate not possible to enter any coin.

 **Media**